 Amateur radio Repeater and Beacon Stations

 As well as individual radio amateur stations the band 1240-1300 MHz is also occupied by stations operating as repeaters or beacons.
 These are always individually licensed for a particular location and operating frequency.
 Their assignment is coordinated on a national basis.
-In general a repeater station is established at an advantageous radio location to receive surrounding less well sited individual stations on a specific input frequency and relay (i.e. re-transmit) their traffic on an alternative specific output frequency from the better site.
+In general, a repeater station is established at an advantageous radio location to receive surrounding less well sited individual stations on a specific input frequency and relay (i.e. re-transmit) their traffic on an alternative specific output frequency from the better site.
 This increases the range for less well-sited individual stations.
 Repeaters may relay voice, amateur TV or data traffic.
 Voice and TV repeaters might carry either analogue or digital traffic.

 Beacons are established for the purposes of monitoring propagation conditions in the band and providing a reliable off-air signal for test purposes.